MICHELIN Guide Restaurants in Toronto & Region

 The MICHELIN Guide ratings are awarded by a group of expert inspectors, who are professional culinary critics trained in the MICHELIN Guide method.
 The inspectors are anonymous and behave like any other customer in the restaurant.
 They then use a consistent set of criteria to judge the quality of the establishment.

-Restaurants may receive one, two or three MICHELIN Guide stars based on five criteria:
+Restaurants may receive one, two or three MICHELIN Guide Stars based on five criteria:

 - Quality of ingredients